-Workshops, events and opportunities for those interested in creating original solo performance work.
+Workshops, events and opportunities for those interested in creating and sharing performance work.

 Luke Dixon is a performance maker, writer, teacher and academic, internationally known for his innovative productions of Shakespeare, his site-specific performances, his teaching of actors and his research into performance.
 His productions for theatre nomad, of which he was Artistic Director for 20 years, have been seen in China, North America, South Africa, Germany, France, Poland, Russia, Czech and Slovak Republics, Spain and the UK.
 Luke has a doctorate in ‘The Performance of Gender’.